Southern Minnesota Divorce Attorney

 Balancing Emotions With Cold Hard Facts

-The difficulty in divorce is two-fold: on the one hand, it will bring up a lot of emotional difficulty for you to deal with, and on the other hand, you need to defend your rights and not get an unfair deal in terms of finances or child custody and visitation.
+The difficulty in divorce is two-fold: on the one hand, it usually is emotionally just draining, and another difficulty is that you need to defend your rights and not get an unfair deal in terms of finances or child custody and parenting time.
 You don’t want your emotions to overwhelm your ability to make sure you get the best arrangement possible for you and your children.
 Balancing the emotional issues with the cold hard facts can be a real problem for anyone facing a divorce.

 We focus on skilled negotiation in family law matters.
-Sometimes we have to be aggressive to solve problems, and we are fully prepared to take that approach.
-However, we can often find a more amicable and efficient solution, which helps everyone in the long run.
+Sometimes we have to be aggressive to solve problems, and we are fully prepared to take that approach if need be.
+However, we can often find a more amicable and efficient solution, which helps everyone in the long run and saves both time, money and emotional energy.

 Divorce brings up issues that touch some of the most important issues in the participants’ lives.

-We take the time in the beginning of every divorce case to learn about the client’s values and hopes regarding each of these important issues.
+We take the time at the beginning of every divorce case to learn about the client’s values and hopes regarding each of these important issues.
 We will work hard to get you the best outcome possible according to your values.
+Can we guarantee results?
+I’m afraid the State Bar prohibits that, but we can do promise is we will do the best work we possibly can to protect your assets and children.

 Military Divorce | Specialized Language and a Mountain of Acronyms

 We have exceptional credentials to handle your divorce if you or your spouse has military experience.
-Both of our partner attorneys have military experience as well as family law experience.
-We understand the special issues involved in military divorces, and we are comfortable handling the specialized language and the mountain of acronyms that are involved in military life.
+The chair of the family law division, Jason Kohlmeyer, spent 6 years in the army.
+This gave Jason the experience that only a person who has gone on a FTX or stood in line at the Class Six can understand the special issues involved in military divorces, and we are comfortable handling the specialized language and the mountain of acronyms that are involved in military divorces.

 Divorce Law FAQs